brufen/macro-mancer/README.md

 The sentiment scores of the two latter category (business areas and macro ) are propagated to the individual assets, using the ```location```of operation and the ```scopes```, that describe the assets.

 ## TODO:
- - go back in time enough - rs index limited aritcle count
+ - not enough articles- rss index limited lookback
+   - *solution 1* automatic pull
+   - *solution 2* scrapper
  - store the previous articles until their weight does not go to 0
  - work on influences, now only location is used to map influence of macros